-Visually, you wouldn’t discern the difference between a weighted and unweighted blanket—weighted blankets shouldn’t look like medical equipment or therapy blankets.
-Many weighted blankets come in cheerful colors and patterns, and feature soft textures and waterproof fabrics.
+Visually, you often can’t the difference between a weighted and unweighted blanket—weighted blankets shouldn’t look like medical equipment or therapy blankets.
+They come in cheerful colors and patterns, and with soft textures and waterproof fabrics.

-The difference is inside the blanket.
-Weighted blankets are filled with non-toxic, hypoallergenic polypropylene pellets, which give the blankets the sensation of added heaviness.
-Generally, the goal is for the blanket to weigh about 10% of the user’s body weight.
-Weighted blankets might also appear a bit smaller, as they are designed to cover the body and not the bed, lest the blanket be prone to falling off the side due to its weight.
+The goal is for the blanket to weigh about 10% of your weight.
+Weighted blankets might also appear a bit smaller since they are designed to cover the body and not the entire bed.

 How Does a Weighted Blanket Work?

-So, does it work?
-Yes!
 The benefits of compression and touch therapy, and now the use of weighted blankets, are well documented by psychologists today.
-Touch and compression therapy produces a chemical in the body called oxytocin, which is the brain’s “happy chemical,” and encourages feelings of relaxation and calm.

 Consider this quote from Christopher Bergland in Psychology Today: “Oxytocin is a hormone directly linked to human bonding and increasing trust and loyalty.”